aerogear/datasync-voyager/examples/auditLogging/README.md

 ## Audit Logging Example

-`auditLogging/index.js` is the example of how to use audit logging feature with the `apollo-voyager-server` framework.
+`auditLogging/index.js` is the example of how to use audit logging feature with the `voyager-server` framework.

 ```
 $ node auditLogging/index.js